ashneetrathore/SpotifyBrowser/README.md

 2. Login with the Spotify account you used to create the Spotify Developer app.
 3. Authorize the app to access your Spotify account.
 4. Click `Load info about me` to display your profile information, including username, profile picture, and a link to your Spotify profile.

+> [!NOTE]
+> Steps 2 and 3 are only required the first time you log in.
+On subsequent visits, clicking `Log in` will automatically use your stored credentials.

 ### :mag: PERFORM SEARCHES
 **1. Artist Search**\